Installing pgEdge Platform and Configuring a Distributed, Multi-master Active-active Replication Cluster

 Installing the pgEdge Platform

-Before starting this tutorial, you should prepare two (or more) Linux servers running EL9 or Ubuntu 22.04.
-AWS users can find the Rocky Linux ami here (opens in a new tab).
+Before installing pgEdge Platform, you should prepare two (or more) Linux servers running EL9 or Ubuntu 22.04.
 On each machine, you should:

 - Set SELinux to